All Episodes

 And we don't want people like Mickelson giving other people any ideas.

-So a guy like Mickelson who is totally beholden to public opinion because he endorses products.
+So a guy like Mickelson, who is totally beholden to public opinion because he endorses products.

-He's a he's a spokesman for many corporate sponsors.
+He's a spokesman for many corporate sponsors.

 So he's totally beholden to public opinion.